zink-lang/zink/README.md

 Yet another programming language that targets the Ethereum Virtual Machine, yes, WebAssemly Gonna Make It!

-Zink is not a programming language in strict, The naming of `Zink` means `zinc`, `ink`, `zk`, `link`, it mainly provides an optimizing compiler `zinkc` which can compile WASM into the EVM bytecode with optimizations, with `zinkc`, the source code of your smart contract could be any language you like!

-Here we highly recommand you to choose `rust` as the language of your smart contracts which will unlock all of the following features:
+The Zink project mainly provides an optimizing compiler `zinkc` which can compile WASM to the EVM bytecode with optimizations, the source code of your smart contract could be any language you like! but here we highly recommand you to choose `rust` as the language of your smart contracts which will unlock all of the following features:

 - **Safe**: `rustc` is wathcing you!
 Before compiling your contracts into WASM, `rustc` will check your logic first, and while compiling your WASM contract into EVM bytecode, `zinkc` will precompute all of the stack and memory usages in your contracts to ensure they are safe in EVM bytecode as well!

-- **High Performance**: The performance optimizations are mainly provided by `wasm-opt` and `zinkc` with different optimizations, your contracts will have the smallest size with **strong performance** in EVM bytecode at the end!
+- **High Performance**: The performance optimizations are provided by the three of `rustc`, `wasm-opt` and `zinkc`, your contracts will have the smallest size with **strong performance** in EVM bytecode at the end!
+More details plz check [Optimizations][./docs/optimizations.md].
-  - `wasm-opt`: clean the duplicated logic in your contracts and merge all instructions that could be merged, for the full list of optimizations provided by `wasm-opt`, plz check [binary-optimizations][wasm-opt]
-  - `zinkc`: derive the gas optimizations from `vyper` and `solidity`, all of the gas optimizations provided by the two will be supported as well in `zinkc`, for the details of gas optimizations in `zinkc`, plz check [gas-optimizations][].

-- **Compatible**: You can use all of the libraries in rust that supports `no_std` features!
-If you'd like to introduce zero-knowledge proof features for your contracts, just import them without any other overkilling steps!
-You can use your solidity contracts as part of your zink contracts and your zink contracts as part of your solidty contracts :)
+- **Compatible**: You can use all of the libraries in rust that supports `no_std` feature! introducing zero-knowledge proof features for your contracts could be done easily without any other overkilling steps!
+Besides, you can use your solidity contracts as part of your zink contracts and your zink contracts as part of your solidty contracts :)

 - **Easy Debugging**: No more need more than two programming langauges for developing your smart contracts, except the native debugging tools from the rust ecosystem, zink will provide everything you need for developing your contracts officially based on the stable projects in rust like `foundry` tools.

 ```mermaid